Migrating from AngularJS to React — how do you measure your performance gains?

 Redux consumed about half the heap size as AngularJS during the entire run.
 Mobx stayed in between.

-Adding new tickers also triggered quite a number of GC pauses with AngularJS (almost once with every add operation).
-Redux triggered less GC pauses overall.
-Mobx started to trigger more GC pauses towards the end as we add more and more tickers to the list.
+Adding new tickers also triggered some GC pauses with AngularJS (almost once with every add operation).
+Redux triggered fewer GC pauses overall.
+Mobx started to trigger more GC pauses towards the end as we added more and more tickers to the list.

 Scenario 3 — Quick Updates to Price/Volume

 This is the most common scenario in the real-time applications.
-Once the view is rendered, there is will be a quick succession of updates coming into the application either via web-sockets, xhr calls etc. Imagine the use-cases like presence updates, stock price changes, likes/retweets/claps count changes etc. Let’s see how each framework fares in this scenario.
+Once the view is rendered, there will be a quick succession of updates coming into the application either via web-sockets, xhr calls, and so on.
+Imagine the use-cases like presence updates, stock price changes, likes/retweets/claps count changes, and more.
+Let’s see how each framework fares in this scenario.

 Here are the timeline profiles showing the script execution for each version.

-FPS consistently stayed at 60 with Redux and Mobx where as it hovered little below 30 with AngularJS.
+FPS consistently stayed at 60 with Redux and Mobx, whereas it hovered a little below 30 with AngularJS.

 Scenario 4 — Deleting Tickers

-We will add all 5ooo tickers to the page and start removing 50 tickers from the visible collection every 100ms.
+We will add all 5000 tickers to the page and start removing 50 tickers from the visible collection every 100ms.

-Below images show the performance profile of the initial delete iterations.
+The below images show the performance profile of the initial delete iterations.
 AngularJS is almost 4x slower compared to React versions.
-Redux and Mobx took little more time in the initial iterations but settled between 50–70ms for each delete operation.
+Redux and Mobx took a little more time in the initial iterations but settled between 50–70ms for each delete operation.

-I will go over the core concepts, benefits and gotchas of Redux and Mobx in a separate post.
-(Update: it is live now).
+I go over the core concepts, benefits, and gotchas of Redux and Mobx in a separate post.

 Thanks for reading.
 Hope this is helpful.